 CPDEquivalent to 7 hours

-This one day Measurement Uncertainty training course will provide delegates working in the field of measurement with the knowledge to develop uncertainty budgets to meet the requirements of ISO/IEC 17025 and laboratory accreditation bodies.
+By the end of the course delegates will have the knowledge to develop uncertainty budgets to meet the requirements of ISO/IEC 17025 and laboratory accreditation bodies.

 - Type A uncertainties and selection of statistical tools